baileysage/InteractivePCB/README.md

 5. Add a section on how to download release, unzip and basic steps to use Interactive PCB.
 6. Under "Attach binaries" Upload zip file generated in last step along with any ElectronicCAD plugins.

+#### Bugfix Release

+Bugfix releases are designed to address specific issues found in release software.
+Once an issue is identified and an issue ticket created on GitHub, development will commonsense on fixing the issue.
+Upon fixing the bug and adding the change to the software, testing will be preformed and when complete will a new release will be made, tagged, and released on [GitHub]([released](https://github.com/oceanofthelost/InteractivePCB/releases).

+#### Feature Release

+Feature releases used for adding new capabilities to InteractivePCB.
+First a feature request is made by creating a GitHuib issue.
+Next development on the feature will commence on a new branch and once complete will be merged back into master.
+When enough features are integrated or a milestone has been reached, then a release candidate will be created.
+Once a release candidate is made testing will commence to discover and fix any bugs.
+Once testing is complete a release will be made from the release candidate, tagged, and released on [GitHub]([released](https://github.com/oceanofthelost/InteractivePCB/releases).

 ### Versioning